johnmaeda/designintechreport-2018/src/index.md

 .header[
 # Think Beyond Silicon Valley: India and Design

+.quote[
-By 2050, India’s economy is projected to be the world’s second largest, behind only China. —[WEF](https://www.weforum.org/agenda/2017/10/eight-key-facts-about-indias-economy-in-2017/)
+> By 2050, India’s economy is projected to be the world’s second largest, behind only China. —[WEF](https://www.weforum.org/agenda/2017/10/eight-key-facts-about-indias-economy-in-2017/)
 ]

-.stack[
+]

+.darkgray.stack[
 .group[
 .numeral.subhead[01]

-.darkgray.sans[**English Speaking**]
+.sans[**English Speaking**]

-.darkgray.small.quote-list[
+.irregular-small.quote-list[
 * 125 million English speakers, second only to the United States.
 * Oral tradition where narrative is the primary mode of culture propagation.
 * India is a pluralistic society, secular and incredibly diverse.